sumanbala2210-USRA/MVT_Fermi_Golkhou/README.md

 pip install MVTfermi
 ```

-The installation process will handle dependencies listed in `pyproject.toml`, including `astro-gdt` and `astro-gdt-fermi` from their GitHub repositories.
+The installation process will handle dependencies listed in `pyproject.toml`, including [astro-gdt (GDT-Core)](https://github.com/USRA-STI/gdt-core) and [astro-gdt-fermi (GDT-Fermi)](https://github.com/USRA-STI/gdt-fermi), which are installed directly from their GitHub repositories.

 ## Configuration